16 Healthiest Starbucks Foods to Order in 2025

 2. Spinach, Feta and Egg White Wrap

-Even if you have dietary restrictions, some of the healthiest Starbucks food choices cater to various nutritional needs.
-For those looking for the healthiest Starbucks food that is both protein-packed and vegetarian-friendly, give the Spinach, Feta and Egg White Wrap a try.
-It's a good choice for those limiting dietary cholesterol intake as well, with only 20 milligrams per wrap.
+Even if you have dietary restrictions, some of the healthiest Starbucks food choices cater to different nutritional needs.
+For those seeking a protein-packed, vegetarian-friendly option, the Spinach, Feta and Egg White Wrap is worth trying.

 • Calories: 290